alexlee22/indoor-tracking-blog/_posts/2016-05-10-bluetooth-Raspian-check-and-github-commit-error.md

 sap driver initialization failed
 sap-server: operation not permitted)
 '''
-As long as somewhere in the output it says "active running" in a friendly green, your ok, but if you want to get rid of the warning, try
+As long as somewhere in the output it says "active running" in a friendly green, your OK, but if you want to get rid of the warning, try

 '''html
 ExecStart=/usr/lib/bluetooth/bluetoothd---noplugin=sap